 Plyometric exercises offer one of the best ways for you to build muscular power, which means moving fast with strength.
 They add force behind each of your steps so you can clock faster paces.

-IT Brand Stretches leg power, increase the muscles’ and joints’ ability to spring quickly into action after landing, and recruit muscle fibers most efficiently.
+Plyometric training can specifically boost your leg power, increase the muscles’ and joints’ ability to spring quickly into action after landing, and recruit muscle fibers most efficiently.

 The Warmup: 1 round